chaneyn/SSE/README.md

 4. Install rpy2 "pip instal rpy2" (Make sure that R 3.0.2 or higher is installed)

+5. Install gdal.
+This might take a bit.
+Download this package ftp://ftp.remotesensing.org/gdal/1.11.0/gdal-1.11.0.tar.gz.
+   Untar, configure, make, and make install.
+This will most likely be the most challenging part.

-5. Install gdal "pip install gdal"
+6. Install python gdal library "pip install gdal"

+Once you have installed all the libraries, you can run python2.7 driver.py.
+This will run the example and creates the corrected.tif file which you can read into other GIS packages.